alexcg1/pokemon/README.md

 ## Preamble

 * I make a number of [assumptions](./assumptions.md) in this document.
 You probably don't need to read them, but it helps my thought process and may ensure we're all on same page.
-* For specifics on certain aspects of the plan, I've broken it into separate files in the repo.
+* The below is just short intro for the plan: For specifics I've broken it into separate files in the repo.
 Feel free to check them out!

 ## Aim